 RFI

-Programmatically respond when BlindPay's compliance team needs additional documentation from a receiver.
+Respond programmatically when BlindPay's compliance team needs additional documentation from a customer.

-A Request for Information (RFI) is how BlindPay's compliance team asks for missing or clarifying details when a receiver's KYC or KYB review is incomplete.
-Instead of rejecting the application, we pause it, attach a list of fields the receiver needs to fill in, and notify you so you can collect the response from your customer.
+A Request for Information (RFI) is how BlindPay's compliance team asks for missing or clarifying details when a customer's KYC or KYB review is incomplete.
+Instead of rejecting the application, BlindPay pauses it, attaches a list of fields the customer needs to fill in, and notifies you so you can collect the response from your customer.

 This page covers the API integration.
 For a non-technical walkthrough, see the Requests for Information guide.

-1. Create a receiver.
+1. Create a customer.
 Their kyc_status starts as verifying.

-2. Listen for the receiver.update webhook.
+2. Listen for the customer.update webhook.
 When compliance opens an RFI, you receive an event with kyc_status: compliance_request.

-3. GET /v1/.../rfi to fetch the open RFI and the list of fields the receiver needs to fill in.
+3. GET /v1/.../rfi to fetch the open RFI and the list of fields the customer needs to fill in.

 4. Collect the fields from your customer through your own UI.